aaron-dernley/Rakuten-Test-Cypress/README.md

 # Rakuten-Test-Cypress
-Automated tests written for the QA Engineer test exercise at Rakuten
+Automated tests written as a test exercise for Rakuten

 All test files are located in the integrations folder